B.S., Natural Resources and Environmental Sciences, Concentration in Human Dimensions at University of Illinois Champaign-Urbana, 2016

 M.S. in Animals and Public Policy, Tufts University, 2018

-Program Manager at Farm Forward and Better Food Foundation
+Director of Outreach at Farm Forward & Better Food Foundation

 What were you doing before entering the MAPP program?